kene111/foonda_task/README.md

 ### How to run the script:
 1) clone git repo to your local computer
 2) use your command prompt or desired terminal (make sure to be in the same directory as the main.py and requirements.txt)
-3) create a virtual enviroment, using:
+3) create a virtual enviroment, using the command below (note: foo is the name of the virtual enviroment):
   - virtualenv foo
 4) activate the virtualenv using the following:
   - foo\Scripts\activate